medcomdk/dk_MunicipalityObservationResults/docs/assets/documents/Intro-Technical-Spec-ENG.md

-## 2 Internal Referneces in a HospitalNotification
+## 2 Internal Referneces in a HomeCareObservation